-MINTRAC is currently developing an environmental officer's skills set for national accreditation which will be used to recognise the specific skills required to manage environmental issues at a meat processing plant and to attract State funding for such training.
+MINTRAC has developed a Meat Processing Environmental Officer's Skills Set.
+This Skill Set has now been nationally accredited and will be used to recognise the specific skills required to manage environmental issues at a meat processing plant and to attract State funding for such training.